bigskysoftware/hypermedia-systems-book/ch13-extending-the-hyperview-client.typ

 user experience available via the hypermedia-driven approach, there are still times when it won’t be easy to pull off a particular user experience.

-As we saw in Chapter 2, Roy Fielding noted this tradeoff with respect to the web’s RESTful network architecture, where "information is transferred in a standardized form rather than one which is specific to an application’s needs."
+As we saw in @ch02, Roy Fielding noted this tradeoff with respect to the web’s RESTful network architecture, where "information is transferred in a standardized form rather than one which is specific to an application’s needs."